aakashpk/rpi-mqtt/README.md

 already persent, then copy the token the influxdb prompts to copy as value for INFLUXDB_TOKEN above.
 Delete the previous token just to be safe.

+### Start docker containers

+to start docker run `docker compose up` from the `iot-stack` directory or `docker compose up --detach` for background run

+### Start sensor read and publish

+in the sensor directory run
+- `source venv` this should create python venv and install dependencies
+- execute the tmp102_read_publish.py, eg `python3 tmp102_read_publish.py --broker localhost --serial_number 1234abc` or as `python3 tmp102_read_publish.py --broker localhost --serial_number 1234abc > /dev/null &` for no logs background run